4th-earth/site-fourth-earth/site-raw/content.md

 <details>
 <summary>Assisting other Characters</summary>

 When assisting other Characters using this modification, one Character transfers one or more of their battery points to the Character performing a given action.
-The Difficulty Rating here is applied to the assisting itself.
+The Difficulty Rating here is applied to the action of assisting itself for the assisting character.

 - The transfer MUST be from the same battery the point will be transferred to.
 - Players MAY transfer battery points from a Character they control to another Character in the Setting; the baseline Difficulty Rating is based on distance between Characters:
-	- Touch: Difficulty of 0.
+	- Touch: Difficulty 0.
-	- Distance (usually line of sight): Difficulty of 1.
+	- Distance (usually line of sight): Difficulty 1.
-	- Ranged (MAY be out of sight): Difficulty of 2.
+	- Ranged (MAY be out of sight): Difficulty 2.
 - Players MAY increase the Difficulty Rating after starting with the baseline.
-- The Difficulty Rating to assist SHOULD be less than the initial Difficult Rating of the action being performed.
+- The Difficulty Rating to assist SHOULD be less than the initial Difficult Rating of the action being performed by the other Character.
 - Assisting SHOULD NOT require movement by the assisting character.

 </details>